ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 Most typically, a [spatial]{.term}
 search key representing a position in multi-dimensional (2 or 3 dimensions) space.
-But a multi-dimensional key could be used to organize data within non-spatial dimensions, such as temperature and time.
+But a multi-dimensional key could be used to organise data within non-spatial dimensions, such as temperature and time.

 ### multi-dimensional search structure